Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Experiments

-Out of 247,902 tweets, the finetuned BERTje model, when using the simple hypothesis, predicts only 75 entailments and 30 contradictions.
-Among them, only one entailment is correctly classified, while none of the predicted contradictions is correct.
-When using the 11 survey items as hypotheses, in contrast, BERTje predicts only one entailment (correctly classified) and 15 contradictions (none correctly classified).
-This result may be explained by the fact that SICK-NL is very different from our dataset of Dutch political tweets.

-Nevertheless, despite the overall low prediction performance, the model may still have encoded useful information from training on the SICK-NL dataset.
-To investigate this, we evaluate the quality of the predicted entailment scores on both the tweet and the party levels.
-Specifically, we focus on the top $k$ tweets with the highest predicted entailment scores, where $k = {10, 50, 100}$.
+We evaluate the stance detection performance at both the individual tweet level and the party level.
+Due to the large number of tweets in the dataset and lack of resources for manual annotation of all the tweets, we focus on evaluating only the top $k$ tweets with the highest predicted entailment scores, where $k = {10, 50, 100}$.
 The more out of the $k$ tweets are, indeed, true entailments, the more evidence that the model has encoded information useful for (zero-shot) stance prediction.

-For the tweet-level evaluation, we obtain the labels for the $k$ tweets by asking two PhD researchers to manually annotate the tweets.
+For the tweet-level evaluation, we obtain the labels for the $k$ tweets by asking two Dutch-speaking PhD researchers to manually annotate the tweets.
 Where inconsistent annotations occur, the annotators discuss them and agree on one correct label.
 Then, we calculate the percentages of correctly classified entailments among the $k$ tweets (i.e., top-$k$ precision) across two conditions (i.e., whether a simple hypothesis or survey items are used).
-Furthermore, for each of these two conditions, we check whether a simple filtering strategy (i.e., filtering the tweets by keywords related to the target\footnote{The Dutch equivalent of ``woman'', ``man'', ``mother'', ``father'', ``boy'' and ``girl''; see \S \ref{sec:appendix:keywords}}) is useful.
-Thus, in total, four evaluation conditions are used.
-We contrast them with two random baselines.
-The first one is based on a random sample of 100 tweets from all the tweets in the dataset.
+We contrast these results with a random baseline, which is based on a random sample of 100 tweets from all the tweets in the final dataset.
 The same two PhD researchers from before manually annotate these 100 tweets.
-The percentage of entailments is used as the first baseline precision score.
-The second baseline is similar to the first one, except that the 100 tweets are randomly drawn from the tweets that remain after the keyword-based filtering step.
+The percentage of entailments is used as the baseline precision score.

-For the party-level evaluation, we compute Spearman's correlation ($\rho$) between the predicted entailment probabilities and the LISS-based ranks of parties, across each party and year combination and across the four aforementioned evaluation conditions.
-Scores close to 1 are desired.
+For the party-level evaluation, we compute the average entailment probabilities for each party and year combination.
+Then, we calculate the Spearman's correlation ($\rho$) between the average entailment probabilities and the LISS-based ranks of parties (across year and party).
+Scores close to 1 indicate better agreement.